 - Sprinkler System: Shut off your sprinkler system, and if possible send compressed air through the irrigation lines to drain the water.

 - Drip Faucets: Drip both hot and cold water from faucets in kitchen and bathroom.
 This not only makes sure of water moving through the pipes, but eases built-up water pressure in the pipes if they should freeze.
-Use single-lever faucets in the center so both hot and cold lines drip, and pay specific attention to pipes running inside outside walls.
+Use single-lever faucets in the center so both hot and cold lines drip, and pay specific attention to pipes running in outside walls.

 - Laundry Room: If there isn’t a faucet in the laundry room to drip, set your washing machine on a mode with warm water, and start the fill cycle several times for a few minutes to move water through the pipes.